jdasfd/srna/step_markdown/sRNA_mapping_bowtie2.md

 ' plant_reads_all.csv
 ```

-- Filter by ratio of aligning to plant
+### Filter by ratio of aligning to plant

-From the above results, it is clear that some sRNA-seq files cannot align to plant in relatively high ratio.
-A cut-off of more than 50% reads that cannot aligned to plant was used to filter those low quality seq files.
+From the above results, it was clear that sRNA-seq files differed a lot in ratio that reads aligned to the plant.
+A cut-off should be determined to filter those low quality seq files.
+The Density estimation via Gaussian finite mixture modeling could provide us a relatively reasonable cut-off.
+We seperated every 3 percentages as a bin (0-3, 3-6, ..., *etc.*) and counted the file whose ratio of plant reads aligned was exactly in the diveded intervals.
+After that we estimated the distribution of the ratio distribution and divided it by running the density estimation using mixture modeling in R-package `mclust`.

+- Extracting ratio count of each bin

 ```bash
 cd /mnt/e/project/srna/output/count